OriginalAlien/Discord-Closed-Messages-Finder/README.md

    (Example: `mostLikelyToVc_uidQueryFormat` shows the most frequent VC partner at the top and least frequent at the bottom.)
 <img width="1059" height="109" alt="image" src="https://github.com/user-attachments/assets/e3dca39f-b063-4445-bc0e-2d8e07248c73" />

-6. Copy the list of user ids and paste it into a Discord channel to mention/display them and search for them (delete some text if message limit exceeds).
+6. Copy the list of formatted user ids and paste it into a Discord channel to mention/display them and search for them (delete some text if message limit exceeds).
+<sub>Example of formatted user id in order to mention them: `<@USERID>`</sub>

 7. If you see **@unknown-user**, read the section below.